Karen Akers: Career

+In 1978 Christian Blackwood saw Akers performing and invited her to tape a program for German television in Hamburg.
+The result, "Karen Akers: A Voice From New York", was "enthusiastically received at the Montreux Film Festival" and was later broadcast in the United States on PBS as Presenting Karen Akers.

 Akers first appeared on Broadway in the original production of Nine, a musical directed by Tommy Tune and based on the Federico Fellini film 8½, as Luisa Contini, the wife of promiscuous film director Guido Contini (played by Raúl Juliá).
 The show opened May 9, 1982, and had a successful run of 732 performances, closing February 4, 1984.
 Akers won a Theatre World Award for her performance.
 She was one of three actresses in the show nominated for the Tony Award for Best Featured Actress in a Musical, with the award eventually going to fellow cast member Liliane Montevecchi.

 Beginning in 1985, Akers appeared in such feature films as Woody Allen's The Purple Rose of Cairo (as a celluloid chanteuse), and in Heartburn (as the mistress of Jack Nicholson's character).

+In the mid-1980s Akers performed in the one-woman show An Evening With Karen Akers.

 She appeared on Broadway in Grand Hotel, a musical adaptation of the novel and film, scored by Robert Wright, George Forrest, and Maury Yeston.
 In Grand Hotel Akers was reunited with Nine director Tommy Tune and Nine cast members Liliane Motevecchi and Kathi Moss.
 The show opened November 12, 1989, for a run of 1,018 performances, through April 19, 1992.

 Akers covered "Sooner or Later" in her 1991 album Unchained Melodies, a song written for Madonna by Stephen Sondheim the year before.

+Akers is bilingual, singing in French and in English.

 Personal life

+Akers married Jim Akers in 1968, a union which yielded two sons, and ended in divorce.

 On September 19, 1993, Akers married Kevin Patrick Power, vice president of the satellite communications company Orion Network Systems, in a Roman Catholic ceremony at St. Paul's Chapel of Columbia University in New York.

-It was her second marriage.
-She has two sons from her first marriage to Jim Akers in 1968, which ended in divorce.
+As of April 2000, Akers was living in London.